roisiegelman/NSD1-in-Breast-Cancer/README.md

 ###  Technical steps:
 1. Export data from [cBioPrtal](https://www.cbioportal.org/)
     * Choose a database according to the cancer type.
 In this project, I investigated the data from [METABRIC](https://www.cbioportal.org/study/summary?id=brca_metabric)
     * Download clinical data and expression levels of the gene of choice.
-I chose **NSD1__
+I chose ***NSD1***
-    * Download mRNA expresion levels comparing groups with varying expreesion levels of the gene of interest. can choose to compare based on the median or quartiles.
+    * Download survival and mRNA expression data for groups with different expression levels of the gene of interest for each subtype separately.
+One might opt to compare data using either the median or quartiles.
-      I chose to compare the bottom and the top quartiles of the expression of NSD1
+      I chose to compare the ***bottom and the top quartiles of the expression of NSD1 and compare Luminal A (LumA), Luminal B(LumB) and Basal-like (Basal)***